Fish and Wildlife Violations Defense Lawyer in Lake Worth

 - A Florida FWC lawyer can help confirm your court date and location.
 Many FWC violations arise from alleged activity in Belle Glade because of the city’s natural terrain.
 If a case began in Belle Glade, you will likely have a court date at the Palm Beach West County Courthouse in Belle Glade, Florida.
 For alleged fishing offenses elsewhere, other possible venues in Palm Beach County include the South County Courthouse (Delray Beach, Florida), North County Courthouse (Palm Beach Gardens, Florida) or the Main Branch Courthouse in West Palm Beach, Florida.
 You should be aware that your first court date is normally within three to four weeks of the charging date.

 - An experienced FWC attorney will know how to request discovery—all of the evidence in your case such as reports, photos or video.
-This will allow your lawyer to assess the strengths and weaknesses of the government’s case against you.
+This will allow your lawyer to properly assess your case and prepare your best defense.

 Florida Fish and Wildlife Conservation